Skythinker616/gpt-assistant-android/README_en.md

 **VI.
 Supports uploading images to Vision**

-When the selected model includes `vision` (such as `gpt-4-vision-preview`), a camera icon will appear on the left side of the input box.
+When a model with vision capability is selected, a camera icon will appear on the left side of the input box.
 Clicking it allows you to take photos or choose images from the gallery.

 When sharing images from other applications, you can also choose this program to add images to the input box.